rafnobrega/tinyapp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

+Talk about security.
+Talk about usability.

+Happy shortening!

 ## Final Product

 !["screenshot description"](#)